-Hendrik advises on IT law and data protection law as well as entertainment law.
+Hendrik advises on IT law and data protection law.

 Hendrik has many years of experience with consulting, drafting and negotiating of complex IT projects.
-He focuses on legal matters regarding IoT, ASP and cloud computing.
-He advises on software licensing models in the fields of data protection law and of open source software.
+He focuses on legal matters regarding IoT, digitalisation and cloud computing.
+He advises on software licensing models, in particular relating to open source software and in the field of data protection law.
 His clients include international technology groups and well-known IT and e-business companies.

-Hendrik became a lawyer in 2005 and joined Osborne Clarke in 2007.
+Hendrik became a lawyer in 2005 and joined the Munich office of Osborne Clarke in 2007.
 He was seconded to legal departments of IT companies several times.
 In addition, he spent a number of years as a software developer at the Institute for Legal Informatics of Saarland University.
-His clients benefit from his practical experience and his technical know-how when introducing cutting edge technologies.
+His clients benefit from his practical experience and his technical know-how when advising on technology-oriented matters.

 Hendrik is a lecturer in IT law at the Deutsche Anwaltakademie (German Lawyers’ Academy) and a frequent speaker on topics relating to IT law.

-He is a member of the Data Protection Law Committee of the German Federal Bar, a member of the information technology working group of the German Lawyers Association (DAV), and a member of the German Society for Law and Computer Science.
+He is a member of the BITKOM working group Open Source, a member of the Data Protection Law Committee of the German Federal Bar Association, a member of the information technology working group of the German Lawyers Association (DAV), and a member of the German Society for Law and Computer Science.